Valerie Harper, TV’s sassy, lovable Rhoda, dies at 80

 Fans had long feared the news of her passing.
 In 2013, she first revealed that she had been diagnosed with brain cancer and had been told by her doctors she had as little as three months to live.
 Some responded as if a family member were in peril.

 But she refused to despair.
 “I’m not dying until I do,” Harper said in an interview on NBC’s “Today” show.
 “I promise I won’t.”
 Harper did outlive her famous co-star: Mary Tyler Moore died in January 2017.
-Ed Asner, Cloris Leachman and Betty White are among the former cast members who survive her.
+Ed Asner, Cloris Leachman, Betty White and Gavin MacLeod are among the former cast members who survive her.

+MacLeod recalled her as a “talented, gifted actress” in an email to The Associated Press.

+“It is indeed a sad day.
+My life has been so enriched by having the experience of working with Valerie and calling her a friend. … The thing I remember so much about Val is that she loved her family, she loved the actors that she worked with and she loved the underdog.
+She was always helping someone,” he wrote.

 In recent years, Harper’s other appearances included “American Dad!” ”The Simpsons” and “Two Broke Girls.”